Wastage

 How is this legal?

-There are no compulsory, enforceable standards for the welfare or protection of racehorses84.
+There are no compulsory, enforceable standards for the welfare or protection of racehorses which are consistent across all states.
 This means their legal protection is limited at best.

 Relevant animal protection laws in each state have specific exemptions for animals used for consumption.
 Horses are commonly used in pet food in Australia, and some facilities even kill horses for human consumption.
 These exemptions mean that it is perfectly legal for horses to be slaughtered in Australian knackeries, and that horses are not afforded the same animal protection laws we afford to dogs and cats.